New IRA ‘primary focus’ in probe over shooting of senior off-duty police officer

 Irish police are working closely in co-operation with their counterparts in the PSNI, and have intensified patrols amid suspicions the gunmen may have fled across the border.

+It was also where Constable Ronan Kerr was murdered in April 2011.

+The terrorism threat level in Northern Ireland was lowered from severe to substantial for the first time in 12 years last March.

-The shooting has been condemned by politicians across the UK and Ireland.
+The shooting of Mr Caldwell has been condemned by politicians across the UK and Ireland.

 Prime Minister Rishi Sunak said he was appalled by the “disgraceful shooting of an off-duty police officer in Omagh”.